Demitsi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Create a script that removes certain lowercase and uppercase letters
+A script that reverses its imput